foooorsyth/novm/README.md

 ```

 State that is designated to be retained across process death must be of a type supported by [Bundle](https://developer.android.com/reference/android/os/Bundle).
+See the [chart below](#Supported-types-for-retention-across-process-death) for supported types.
 See [the docs](https://developer.android.com/topic/libraries/architecture/saving-states#onsaveinstancestate) for more guidance on
 state retention in the event of process death.

 All variables annotated with @Retain must be have ```public``` visibility.